MyTooliT/ICOc/Documentation/Development.md

    6. Enter the text “20”
    7. Press <kbd>⏎</kbd>

+8. Check that entering an empty channel configuration is not possible

+   1. Press <kbd>p</kbd>
+   2. Remove the default axis config for the first measurement channel (press <kbd>⌫</kbd> at least one time)
+   3. Disable the first measurement channel
+      1. Press <kbd>0</kbd>
+      2. Press <kbd>⏎</kbd>
+   4. Disable the second measurement channel (<kbd>⏎</kbd>)
+   5. Disable the third measurement channel (<kbd>⏎</kbd>)
+   6. ICOc should show an error message for two seconds and switch back to the STH UI

-8. Enable the first and second measurement channel
+9. Enable the first and second measurement channel

    1. Press <kbd>p</kbd>
    2. Remove the default axis config for the first measurement channel (press <kbd>⌫</kbd> at least one time)